The Reform Of California’s Wage And Hour Laws: An Analysis Of AB 60

 Description

-In this publication, Attorney Richard J. Simmons of the law firm Sheppard, Mullin, Richter & Hampton LLP. reviews the new legislation in a concise and understandable manner.
-The publication reviews AB 60’s new rules including:
+In this publication, Attorney Richard J. Simmons of the law firm Sheppard, Mullin, Richter & Hampton LLP. reviews this legislation in a concise and understandable manner.
+The publication reviews AB 60’s rules including:

 - Overtime Rules